Approach & Philosophy

 I believe that life is a journey and that each person has a unique path to discover -- as sojourners, the relationships we build along the way are a vital part of finding both psychological and emotional health.
 Likewise, I consider the therapeutic relationship to be an important part of the counseling process.

 My primary philosophical approach to counseling is from a holistic perspective, integrating psychology, physiology, and spirituality or mind/emotions, body, and spirit.
 I seek to treat the whole person and take the time to address all aspects of my clients’ lives in order to promote healing, growth, and transformation.
 I make it my first priority to listen to each client's individual story and get to know the whole person: Who are you?
 What brought you here?
 What has motivated you to seek change and healing?
 What has meaning for you?
 As the therapeutic relationship develops, sessions become a time of collaborative and deep exploration.

 I believe that we are all spiritual beings and that finding purpose and meaning along life’s journey is important.
-While I have personally been influenced by both psychological theory and a deep faith in God, I have the utmost respect for the individual spiritual paths and faith traditions of all my clients and seek to honor this in therapy.
+In my work as a therapist, I am influenced by both psychological theory and, as a follower of Jesus Christ, a deep faith in God.
+At the same time, I have the utmost respect for the individual spiritual paths and faith traditions of all my clients and seek to honor this in therapy.

 As a counselor, I welcome open dialogue, and if you have any questions or would like to explore further my approach to therapy, please just ask.

 at the moment it finds a meaning.